youngker/apparmor-wiki/how-to-setup-a-policy-namespace-for-containers.md

   ...
  ```

-## When setting the display LSM are needed
+## When setting the display LSM is needed

 AppArmor and Smack have been migrating away from the shared interfaces to use private interfaces which will negate the need for setting the display LSM in the future but setting the display LSM is needed for legacy user space Applications that don't support the new interfaces.